Husky (rapper): Family

 Dmitry Kuznetsov is married to Russian film and theatre actress Alina Nasibullina, and is confirmed to have one daughter named Katerina.
 Little to nothing is known about the relationship, as the rapper does not post photos together with his wife nor his child on his personal social-media.
 Husky's track 'Song for K', released on May 5 of 2020, is dedicated to his daughter.
-The two met in 2016 when Alina was still enrolled at The Moscow Art Theater School, but in a year's time the couple was already officially married.
+The two met when Alina was still enrolled at The Moscow Art Theater School, but by 2018, the couple was already officially married.
 The couple was seen in Husky's self-produced film "Psychotronics" the same year, confirming the engagement.
 In 2018, it was confirmed that Alina had gotten pregnant.
 In November 2020, Alina began posting photos of her with Dmitry, along with their daughter.